Chon Gallegos: Professional career

+Gallegos played for the San Jose Apaches of the Continental Football League in 1967, competing 54 of 96 passes (56.3%) for 698 yards, five touchdowns, and three interceptions.

+Post-playing career

 Following his player career, he coached at James Lick High School and Santa Teresa High School.
 At James Lick, he served as Jim Plunkett's coach and at Santa Teresa he oversaw Rich Campbell and Craig Whelihan.
 He coached Santa Teresa High School from 1974 to 1992 and compiled a 113–77–3 record.

+Gallegos died in San Jose, California on January 17, 2023, at the age of 83.